 This one is important.
 As we managed to find out, some carriers offer additional apps that might affect the way you make or receive calls.
 Often, these are some anti-spam solutions with a few nifty statistics about your usage.
-However, these apps seemingly hide contact names for some.
+However, these apps seemingly hide contact names for some so you’ll see only contact phone numbers.
 For no apparent reason.

 So, to determine if some third-party app is causing the issue, you need to boot into Safe mode and call your number.
 Make sure that the call comes from your contact.
 If you see the caller’s name, reboot and remove all third-party apps that have something to do with calls.
 If not, continue to the next step.